isabelc/edd-software-specs/readme.txt

 1. Front-end: Specs table as shown on single download page
 2. Back-end: Specs meta box on single download editor == Changelog ==

+= 1.5.5 =
+* Bug fix: metabox class was causing conflict with some plugins, which broke the image uploader for inserting media into posts.

 = 1.5.4 =
 * Update: compatible with WP 3.6